Laleh-S/project-2-Laleh/README.md

 Link to project https://random-morty.netlify.app/

 ## Brief
 In this project we were asked to build a React application that consumes a public API.
-We decided on Rick & Morty API which we would request and display a random character depending on the user gender selection.
+Me and my partner decided on Rick & Morty API which we would request and display a random character depending on the user gender selection.
 This was a pair project which we had a week to complete.

 ## Requirements
 - Should Consume a public API